svlentink/www/hugo/blog.lent.ink/content/post/scaleway.md

-# Scaleway C3
+---
+title: "Scaleway C3"
+date: "2015-12-16"
+draft: false
+tags: ["old"]
+---

+~~This is an old post, Scaleway does offer cheap 64bit VPSes now.~~

 Scaleway has a good deal with their ARM VPS.
 But there are some down sides..

-One of them I have fixed (ufw), and the other, getting to run docker on them,
+One of them I have fixed (ufw).
+The other, getting to run docker on them,
 I have not tried to tackle.
-I'm currently happy, but maybe switch to OVH in the future, since their (same price) VPS has 64bit, which will run docker.
+I'm currently satisfied, but may switch to OVH in the future, since their (same price) VPS has 64bit, which will run docker.

 ## Scaleway ufw lock out

-I could not get the firewall up and running, it kept locking me out, when until I found [this]{https://community.scaleway.com/t/how-to-configures-iptables-with-input-rules-with-dynamic-nbd/303/22}
+I could not get the firewall up and running, it kept locking me out, until I found [this]{https://community.scaleway.com/t/how-to-configures-iptables-with-input-rules-with-dynamic-nbd/303/22}
 solution;